MicrosoftDocs/mixed-reality/mixed-reality-docs/understanding-performance-for-mixed-reality.md

 When rendering a frame on the GPU, an application is generally either bound by memory bandwidth or fill rate.

 - **Memory bandwidth** is the rate of reads and writes the GPU can perform from memory
-    - To identify bandwidth limitations, reduce texture quality and check if framerate improved.
+    - To identify bandwidth limitations, reduce texture quality and check if the framerate has improved.
     - In Unity, this can be done by changing **Texture Quality** in **Edit** > **Project Settings** > **[Quality Settings](https://docs.unity3d.com/Manual/class-QualitySettings.html)**.
 - **Fill rate** refers to the pixels that can be drawn per second by the GPU.
     - To identify fill rate limitations, decrease the display resolution and check if framerate improved.